Project Configurations for Android πŸ› οΈ

 Keystore for CI/CD

-When distributing a debug build, either via an automated CI/CD process, or a manual build process (building APK locally and send it to PM/Tester), we should create and configure a debug keystore.
+Create and configure a debug keystore when distributing the debug build, either via an automated CI/CD process, or a manual build process (building APK locally and sending it to PM/Tester).

 Having a debug keystore removes a lot of issues for product managers, clients, and testers when installing a new (or old) build.
 Without it, the installation always requires uninstalling the existing version on the device to process.
 It happens to both Firebase App Distribution and manual installation.